Here is a guide to the best restaurants and cafes in Sofia, Bulgaria.

-FOX Book Cafe
+22. FOX Book Cafe

 This sweet and cozy cafe in the heart of Sofia can be found on William Gladstone Street (named after Queen Victoria’s prime minister).
-It’s a delightful and peaceful little cafe with a few books to browse and purchase, and a bookshop atmosphere of wood tables and quiet calm.
+It’s a delightful and peaceful little cafe with a few books to browse and purchase and a bookshop atmosphere of wood tables and quiet calm.
 F

 OX Book Cafe is an ideal place to stop and relax after a day of exploring Sofia.
 One of the great things about Sofia is that almost everything stays open pretty late, including the cafes.
-So if it gets to nightfall and you’d rather relax in a quiet cafe and read a book, rather than head back to your hotel or find a bar to drink at, you can head to FOX Book Cafe and while away a few hours there with a coffee, a slice of cake, and a good book.
+So if it gets to nightfall and you’d instead relax in a quiet cafe and read a book, rather than head back to your hotel or find a bar to drink at, you can head to FOX Book Cafe and while away a few hours there with a coffee, a slice of cake, and a good book.

-Peroto Literary Club
+23. Peroto Literary Club

-On the eastern side of the building, up an outdoor flight of stairs, is a row of windows that look like all the others, but head through a nearby door and you’ll enter into a wide-open and spacious cafe lined with bookshelves and decorated with clever bookish features.
+On the eastern side of the building, up an outdoor flight of stairs, is a row of windows that look like all the others, but head through a nearby door, and you’ll enter into a wide-open and spacious cafe lined with bookshelves and decorated with clever, bookish features.

-There’s a bar at one end where you can get a selection of coffees and other drinks, and the large but quiet space makes for an ideal cafe to work in if you need to get some writing or emailing done.
-One of the best-hidden spots in Sofia.
+There’s a bar at one end where you can get a selection of coffees and other drinks, and the large but quiet space makes for an ideal cafe to work in if you need to get some writing or emailing done—one of the best-hidden spots in Sofia.

-Artcafe Garden Bar
+24. Artcafe Garden Bar

 What really sells Veda House as a great place to visit is its enormous tea selection.
 If you’re a fan of teas from all around the world, this is the place in Sofia for you.

-The menu is all in English and the staff also speak it well.
-It’s a comfy and inviting place to visit with a few food options but the tea is absolutely Veda House’s main attraction.
+The menu is all in English, and the staff also speak it well.
+It’s a comfy and inviting place to visit with a few food options, but the tea is absolutely Veda House’s main attraction.
 It’s affordable, and so the temptation to order and try a few different teas is almost too much to bear.

 Furna is a local bakery in Sofia that serves fresh and delicious coffee.
 The selection of fresh pastries is simply incredible, and it spreads out across the counter every morning, spoiling every visitor for choice.

-Grab a pastry and order a latte, then sit outside on the benches and watch the people walk by.
+Grab a pastry, order a latte, sit outside on the benches, and watch the people walk by.
 On a summer’s day, visiting Furna for a coffee and a fresh pastry is the best way to start your day of exploring the city and wandering its streets.